 What's the big deal?

-Metropolis is an epic sci-fi drama film released in 1927 and is directed by German Fritz Lang.
+Metropolis is an epic sci-fi drama film released in 1927 and is directed by German filmmaker Fritz Lang.
 Filmed in a silent German Expressionist fashion, the picture is widely believed to be a pioneering work of science fiction as well as a cornerstone for cinema in general.
 Filmed in 1925 at a cost of 5 million Reichsmarks (making it the most expensive film ever made at the time), the film is set in a futuristic urban dystopia and features a romance between Freder and Maria, two people at the opposite ends of the social spectrum.
-Despite reviews at the time being somewhat hostile, the film has become revered as one of the greatest silent films ever made and arguably, one of the best sci-fi films of all time.
+Despite reviews at the time being somewhat hostile, the film has become revered as one of the greatest silent films ever made and, arguably, one of the best sci-fi films of all time.

 What's it about?